vibe-project/vibe-project.github.io/protocol/3.0.0-Alpha1/reference/index.md

 1. 3.1.4 even if test suite is fully rewritten.
 1. 4.0.0 if the feature requires incompatible changes.

-Therefore, when talking about protocol specification, you can ignore PATCH version, e.g. React Lua Server 0.1 for React Protocol 3.2.
+Therefore, when talking about protocol specification, you can ignore PATCH version, e.g. Vibe Lua Server 0.1 for Vibe Protocol 3.2.

 ### License